brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 A write transaction on the DP's ABORT (0x0) register is used to make sure there is no work in process.

-#### Step 9: Select AP 0
+#### Step 9: Select AP 0, AP BANK 0, SW-DP Debug Port Bank 0

-A write transaction on the DP's SELECT (0x8) register is used to select AP 0/Bank 0.
-(NOTE: I'm a bit unclear on the reason for this step, but it appears to be necessary.)
+A write transaction on the DP's SELECT (0x8) register is used to select AP 0/AP Bank 0/SW-DP Bank 0.
+I'm a bit unclear on the reason for this step, but it appears to be necessary.
+Per the ARM documentation the SW-DP port bank defaults to zero anyhow.

 #### Step 10: Send a Power Up of the Debug System